yokeshkumar-YK/yokeshkumar-YK/README.md

 ### 👨‍💻 About Me

 - 🎓 B.E.
-Computer Science Engineering (CGPA: 8.4)
+Computer Science Engineering
 - 🏫 Government College of Engineering, Tirunelveli
 - 🌱 Currently learning Web Development and Software Testing
 - 💡 Passionate about solving problems and learning new technologies